 The Danish VET system is characterized by a high level of stakeholder cooperation at the national sectoral and local level.
-Social partners, vocational colleges, teachers and students are all involved in developing VET based on the principles of consensus and a shared responsibility.
+Social partners, vocational colleges, teachers and students are all involved in developing VET, based on the principles of consensus and a shared responsibility.
 At the national level, the social partners advise the Ministry of Education on overall VET policy topics as well as determining the structure and general framework for vocational education.
-For each of the trade there is a national trade committee that feed into the national council for VET.
-At a local level, the VET-colleges and the Local Training Committees cooperate in adapting curricula to respond to local labour market needs.
+For each of the trades there is a national trade committee that feed into the national council for VET.
+At a local level, the VET- colleges and the Local Training Committees cooperate in adapting curricula to respond to local labour market needs.

 As in many other countries there has been a trend that an increasing number of youth choose to continue in general upper secondary education even if they may not have plans to continue in tertiary education.
 Data from spring 2016 show that out of the cohort that completed compulsory education in the summer of 2016, 74,3 % of the students have chosen to continue in general upper secondary education as their priority number 1.
 18,4 pct. of the students have chosen VET as a number 1 priority- out of these 27 % have opted for a dual qualification leading to a VET qualification as well as a general upper secondary.
 1,2 % have chosen a specially organized youth pathway (EGU, STU, or combined youth programme).
 6% have either chosen not to continue directly in an upper secondary programme after completion of compulsory education, or they have chosen a production school or a folk high school.
 45 % of form 9 students have opted for another year in compulsory education having the 10th form as their 1st priority.